hahh710/TFTP/README.md

 * Print with Verbose communication
 * handing File input and output

-Packet
+Transmission Error

+  On The server Side
+     The Server Timesout when it fails to receive packet from the client or Error Simulator

+  On the Client Side
+     The client Times out when it fails to receive acknowledgement from the server Packet
 This hides away manually dealing with creating byte to be sent in Datagram Packet.